-Amortisation and impairment have been charged through R&D, and SG&A. At 31st December 2006, the net book value of computer software included £28 million that had been internally generated.
+Amortisation and impairment have been charged through Research and development, and Selling, general and administration.
+At 31st December 2006, the net book value of computer software included £28 million that had been internally generated.

-The additions through business combinations in the year of £216 million include £207 million from CNS, Inc. (Note 36).
+The additions through business combinations in the year of £216 million include £207 million from CNS, Inc., (see Note 36).

-Brands comprise a portfolio of products acquired with the acquisitions of Sterling Winthrop Inc. in 1994, The Block Drug Company in 2001 and CNS, Inc. in 2006.
+Brands comprise a portfolio of products acquired with the acquisitions of Sterling Winthrop Inc. in 1994, The Block Drug Company in 2001 and CNS, Inc., in 2006.
 The book values of the major brands are as follows: